Blog / Why taxonomy is the most effective growth tactic for large catalogue Shopify stores

 Where merchants often stall is waiting for "enough data" before they build a new category.
 We argue for the opposite: build the structure based on logic, even if the products aren't all there yet.

-When Dmitri Mendeleev organized the elements, he didn't just list what was already known.
-He understood the underlying logic so deeply that he famously left gaps in his table.
+We can learn a lot from the history of the periodic table.
+Before 1869, chemistry was a disconnected mess of facts.
+When Dmitri Mendeleev organised the elements, he didn't just list what was already known.
+He understood the underlying logic so deeply that he famously left gaps in his table - prioritising the structural pattern over the missing data, and predicting the properties of elements like Eka-silicon fifteen years before they were discovered.

 | 28.1 Si Silicon |

 | ? ?
-Eka-Silicon |
+Eka-silicon |

 | 118.7 Sn Tin |

 When we build a robust taxonomy for a Shopify store, we aim for something similar.
-By defining clear, granular attributes - material, weight, intent, and persona - we create a structure that is bigger than the sum of its parts.
+By defining clear, granular attributes - material, weight, intent, persona - you create a structure that's bigger than the sum of its parts.
+A well-structured taxonomy helps search engines (and AI agents) predict the right result even for trait combinations you haven't explicitly named.
+And by focusing on the logic of how people think, you build a foundation that lasts, rather than constantly reacting to messy, surface-level metrics.

 6. Putting this into practice for a large catalogue Shopify store

-When you optimise your product data at the source, you are making sure that every downstream channel - from SEO to your Merchant Centre feed to your internal site search - is working from the same high-quality foundation.
+The first principle is that Shopify is your point of truth.
+When you optimise your product data at the source, every downstream channel - from SEO to your Merchant Centre feed to your internal site search - works from the same high-quality foundation.
+To maintain that point of truth, we follow three rules.

 1. Stick to the default structure wherever possible